 As time has gone on that has not been always been the case.
 Longer posts on the X stream seem to generate more engagement most of the time.

 Of course, adding images and videos help with your engagement on the network.
+X is going to be competing with YouTube for videos in the future as Elon Musk discussed it.

 Will The Longer Twitter Character Count Change Streams?